AbsaOSS/generate-release-notes/README.md

   - **Importance**: Ensures all issues are categorized correctly according to the project's classification system.
 It aids in organizing release notes into predefined chapters effectively.

 - **_Closed Issues Without Release Notes_**
-  - **Purpose**: Identifies issues that do not contain a "Release Notes" comment.
+  - **Purpose**: Identifies pull requests which do not contain a "Release Notes" section in description.
   - **Importance**: Ensures that all significant changes are properly documented in the release notes, enhancing the completeness and usefulness of the release information provided to end-users.

 - **_Merged PRs Without Linked Issue_**